 I met retired art teacher Brenda Koster during a game of Pickleball at Spring Lake Community Fitness Center two weeks ago.
-She was one of the closest friends of my foster family, The Schmidts, and I immediately warmed up to this cheery blonde.
+She’s one of the closest friends of my foster family, The Schmidts, and I immediately warmed up to this cheery blonde.

 To welcome me to Michigan, Brenda organized a dinner at her place beside West Lake with our other Pickeball buddies—all of whom were at least twice my age, but I couldn’t ask for better company.
 Between preparing the chicken cordon blue in Brenda’s wood-finished kitchen and sipping homemade wine made by her daughter Karen, I found myself drawn to a corner room of her house.

 “This is the beach room,” Brenda said.
 “I hang out here a lot.”
-I remember her talking about her hobby of restoring vintage furniture, weaving yarn, and upcycling various thrift shop finds, but I didn’t realize that this little hobby of hers was a talent.
+During my first Pickleball session with her, Brenda talked about her hobby of restoring vintage furniture, weaving yarn, and upcycling thrift shop finds, but I didn’t realize that this little hobby of hers was a talent.
 Her favorite color is obviously turquoise; it accented every corner of her house, but in a balanced and non-overpowering manner.

-Blue stained bottles were displayed on her shelf made from a salvaged fishing boat.
+Stained bottles were displayed on her shelf made from a salvaged fishing boat.
 She hand-painted every piece of wooden furniture with a semi-finished, rustic look.
-She opted not to add curtains to the windows to allow the sunlight to naturally brighten up the room, making you forget that’s below zero outside and the lake is still frozen over.
+She opted not to add curtains to the windows to allow the sunlight to naturally brighten up the room, making me forget that it’s below zero outside and the lake has frozen over.

 “Where do you get your ideas?”
 I asked.
 She pointed to her temple and smiled. “ I just think of them,” she said.
 “Some [ideas] are eclectic!”